-Rev. John Krahn - PembinaValleyOnline.com
+Reverend John Krahn - PembinaValleyOnline.com

-Celebration of Life For: Rev. John Krahn
+Celebration of Life For: Reverend John Krahn

 Celebration of Life Date: October 1, 2018

-Rev. John Krahn, 89, of Winkler, passed away Thursday, September 27th at Salem Home.
-He is survived by 3 daughters, 1 son, and their families.
-He was predeceased by his wife, Anne.
+Reverend John Krahn, 89, of Winkler passed away Thursday, September 27th at Salem Home.
+He is survived by 3 daughters, 2 sons, and their families.
+He was predeceased by his wife Anne.

-The celebration of life for Rev. John Krahn will be held Monday, October 1st at 2pm at Grace Church, Winkler, with burial at Winkler Cemetery.
+The celebration of life service for Reverend John Krahn will be held Monday, October 1st at 2pm at Winkler Grace Church with burial at Winkler Cemetery.

-Viewing will be at Wiebe Funeral Home, Sunday, September 30th from 1 to 6pm and at the church prior to the service.
+Viewing will be at Wiebe Funeral Home Sunday from 1 to 6pm and at the church prior to the service.

 Donations may be made to Salem Foundation.